-The Ghraoui name is the legacy of an ancient Damascene trading family that established its business in 1805.
+This bittersweet story of our chocolate began with a trading business in 1805 in Damascus.
 The Ghraoui brand has always been associated with high quality and excellence despite the political hardship that plagued its history, the Ghraoui success and legacy was passed down from one Ghraoui generation to the next.

 Although during the 19th century the family’s main activities involved the trading of commodities such as sugar, coffee, tea and fruit, the beginning of the 20th century marked the start of their true industrial venture.

 The Ghraoui family, 1914.
 From left to right: Sadek Ghraoui (Bassam Ghraoui’s father), Ahmad Ghraoui (the father) holding Mohamed, Fawzieh in the back, Nadim, Mahmoud and Shafik

 In the early 20th century, the head of the family’s 4th generation, Mr. Sadek A. Ghraoui, was a pioneer in introducing Syrian crafts to the international community.
 He represented the Syrian merchant and business communities in Levant countries and all over the world.

 Sadek Ghraoui was one of the five main founders of the fruit and vegetables canning company ‘Companie National des Conserves’, which was the very first public shareholding company, and also the largest company, in Syria at that time.
 It employed over 1000 employees, its products were known across Europe and America and it participated in international fairs where Ghraoui products received numerous accolades and awards, including gold medals, from Paris to New York acknowledging their dedication to quality and excellence.